DiamondStump/Team-Cyber-Safe/Python Scripts/README.md

 # Python Scripts Collection

-This Directory contains personal scipts that i have made and used on a practival level.
+This Directory contains personal scipts that i have made and have used on a practival level.
 There's no angle. it's a growing random list that i have tweeked to make it available for you to use.
 So enjoy.